-- (1) Reviewers shall back check PDT responses to the review comments and either close the comment or attempt to resolve any disagreements.
-Conference calls shall be used to resolve any conflicting comments and responses. - (2) Reviewers may "agree to disagree" with any comment response and close the comment with a detailed explanation.
+(1) Reviewers shall back check PDT responses to the review comments and either close the comment or attempt to resolve any disagreements.
+Conference calls shall be used to resolve any conflicting comments and responses.

+(2) Reviewers may "agree to disagree" with any comment response and close the comment with a detailed explanation.
 If reviewer and responder cannot resolve a comment, it should be brought to the attention of the ATR Team Leader and, if not resolved by the ATR Team Leader, it should be brought to the attention of the planning chief who will need to sign the certification.
 ATRT members shall keep the ATR Team Leader informed of problematic comments.
-The vertical team will be informed of any policy variations or other issues that may cause concern during HQ review. - H. Certification.
+The vertical team will be informed of any policy variations or other issues that may cause concern during HQ review.

+H. Certification

 To fully document the ATR process, a statement of technical review will be prepared.
 Certification by the ATR Team Leader and the Project Planner will occur once issues raised by the reviewers have been addressed to the review team's satisfaction and the final report is ready for submission for HQ review.
 Indication of this concurrence will be documented by the signing of a certification statement (Appendix A).
 A summary report of all comments and responses will follow the statement and accompany the report throughout the report approval process.
-An interim certification will be provided by the ATR team lead to indicate concurrence with the report to date until the final certification is performed when the report is considered final. - I. Alternative Formulation Briefing (AFB).
-After alternative plans have been established and evaluated, and the National Economic Development plan (NED plan) has been selected, the AFB will be held.
-The AFB will be held after (1) alternative plans have been established, evaluated, and the NED plan, Combined NED/NER plan, and/or LPP have been selected, and (2) after the majority of the ATR comments have been resolved.
+An interim certification will be provided by the ATR team lead to indicate concurrence with the report to date until the final certification is performed when the report is considered final.

+I. Alternative Formulation Briefing (AFB)

+The AFB for this project will occur after the majority of the ATR comments have been resolved.
 It is possible that the briefing will result in additional technical or policy comments from high level reviewers for resolution.
 The resolution of significant policy comments may result in major changes to the document.
 Therefore, the ATR Team Leader will perform a brief review of the report to ensure that technical issues are resolved.